Superhuman Mail MCP Server

 Windows users: The steps are the same, with a few differences:

-• To find your Node 20 path, run nvm which 20 in Command Prompt (not Terminal):
+• To find your Node 20 path, run nvm which 20 in Command Prompt.

 • The path will look like C:\Users\yourname\AppData\Roaming\nvm\v20.x.x.

-• When updating your config, set "command" to that path followed by npx.cmd, and update the new "PATH" to use that same folder but with semicolons (;) spearating each path instead of colons (:)
+• When updating your config, set "command" to that path followed by npx.cmd, and update the new "PATH" to use that same folder with semicolons instead of colons.

 Was this article helpful?